 Technology and manufacturing trends can change monthly.
 The most obvious benefit of buying new equipment or technology is that you're keeping pace with technological change.
 Customers are continuously looking for equipment to meet their needs, or in the case of quality control, to keep up with new specifications and regulations.
 Also, if you have older equipment you might risk becoming irrelevant to your customers.
 Out-of-date equipment tends to be inefficient, and could result in a significant amount in a waste of time in business process that could be costing you money.
 Worse yet, an instrument in constant need of repair can take your business down for days at a time.

 It is important to remember that Section 179 can change without notice.
-This is why it is important to act today or certainly before December 31, 2018.
+This is why it is important to act today or certainly before December 31, 2021.
 The official website of Section 179 provides a calculator to estimate your overall tax saving.
-As always, it is a good idea if you are unsure whether or not your equipment could be considered to consult your tax preparer just to ensure that your purchase complies with IRS Section 179.
+Please consult your tax preparer to ensure that your purchase complies with IRS Section 179.